 The President is entrusted by the Board of Directors to serve as Group CEO in overseeing the business execution of the UBE Group.
 The Group CEO outlines the direction of business execution and sets objectives for internal companies, and determines the allocation of business resources in terms of distributing personnel, material, and financial resources to achieve the objectives of each internal company.
+Furthermore, the Group b) Management of internal companies and business execution c) Group administration

-Furthermore, the Group CEO endeavors to address important matters of business execution that are beyond the scope of the authority of internal companies.
+CEO endeavors to address important matters of business execution that are beyond the scope of the authority of internal companies.